prolic/HumusSupervisorModule/README.md

 Configuration
 -------------

-Change your application configuration like this:
+Add this to your module configuration:

 ``` php
 'humus_supervisor_module' => array(